kingsotn/MindMapGPT/README2.md

 -   [x] never mind i just copied a github lib and got react to work both as a popup and as a webpage

--   [x] fixed a bunch of styling errors with window resizing. and radix components to load.

-- [ ] play around with reactflow

 -   [ ] class Node() and its properties (look for obsidian for inspiration)

     -   [ ] create